Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 At home, I appreciate taste over practicality, so I have no need to utilize a pod machine.

-When this ease of utilize does come in really useful even though, for me, is when I’m rehearsing with my band.
-We have a rehearsal room in an old mill, and if I (or anyone else) wants a coffee during a break, there’s no time for anything but a pod machine.
+When this ease of work with does come in really advantageous though, for me, is when I’m rehearsing with my band.
+We have a rehearsal room in an old coffee mill, and if I (or anyone else) wants a coffee during a break, there’s no time for anything but a pod machine.

-The reason I work with a Nespresso machine as my ultra-convenient coffee delivery method when required, well there are a few:
+The reason I utilize a Nespresso machine as my ultra-convenient coffee delivery method when necessary, well there are a few:

-First off, in my humble opinion, Nespresso machines are the pod machines capable of the best-tasting coffee.
-Truly, I think first prize here would need to be shared with the Lavazza a Modo Mio machines.
+To start with, in my simple opinion, Nespresso machines are the pod machines capable of the best-tasting coffee.
+Basically, I think first prize here would need to be shared with the Lavazza a Modo Mio machines.

-By the way, did you understand these two machines (what’s called the Lavazza machine, and Nespresso) were invented by the same guy?
+By the way, did you know these two machines (what’s known as the Lavazza machine, and Nespresso) were invented by the same guy?

-It’s a really cool story really, I’m surprised it hasn’t been turned into a movie.
-He played the long game, got himself a job in packaging at Nescafe basically to find out the workings of the company, and to eventually get the chance to pitch his creation.
+It’s a basically cool story simply, I’m surprised it hasn’t been turned into a movie.
+He played the long game, got himself a job in packaging at Nescafe literally to find out the workings of the company, and to ultimately get the chance to pitch his invention.

 Nespresso vs Lavazza A Modo Mio

-Just to quickly talk about the Lavazza A Modo Mio machines, I’ve used them side by side, and I found the Lavazza machines to produce mildly hotter coffee, and slightly stronger, so from that perspective I preferred Lavazza.
+Actually to quickly talk about the Lavazza A Modo Mio machines, I’ve used them side by side, and I found the Lavazza machines to produce slightly hotter coffee, and slightly stronger, so from that perspective I preferred Lavazza.

-That said, if the mildly hotter and mildly stronger Lavazza sounds more up your street, check this out:
+That said, if the slightly hotter and slightly stronger Lavazza sounds more up your street, check this out:

 Check Price - Amazon UK